 Harper’s Bazaar’s royal reporter in the US, Omid Scobie got the scoop and wrote about the push present “While creating the bespoke conflict-free diamond eternity band, Harry paid tribute by having Schwartz add birthstones for Meghan, Archie, and himself on the underside of the delicate piece.”
 The gems for the family would be an emerald for Archie, a green peridot stone for Meghan and a blue sapphire for Harry.

 Scobie also tossed in the fact the world was waiting for near the end of the story.
-He wrote “While closely working with the famous New York-based jeweler, the prince also took the opportunity to have Meghan’s engagement ring which features two stones that once belong to Princess Diana—resized and reset with a new delicate diamond band.”
+He wrote “While closely working with the famous New York-based jeweler, the prince also took the opportunity to have Meghan’s engagement ring which features two stones that once belonged to Princess Diana—resized and reset with a new delicate diamond band.”
 The original center stone from Botswana, reflecting the couple’s love of Africa, was also (of course) in the piece.

 So, you would think that would the happy ending of that jewelry story, right?
 Well, obviously not.
 People are obsessed with engagement rings and Meghan.
 Put the two together and it’s an EPIC story that is still being chewed over.